 Typically when outside, old limbs and branches of weakened trees are attractive to carpenter ants for them to construct their nests.
 If you store firewood, this is also an attractant.
 Although they prey upon damaged wood attacked by termites, they become genuine pests.

 What makes them a nuisance is when foraging workers search for food sources indoors.
-When a colony transitions towards homes or other buildings, it usually means the beginning of a carpenter ant infestations.
+If you see signs of ants coming in the house and a colony transitions towards homes or other buildings, it usually means the beginning of a carpenter ant infestation.
 One of the biggest nuisance pests pest control companies find is their threat to structural integrity.

 If your home is showing issues with carpenter ants, it could be a moisture problem.
 Water-damaged wood or wood that is simply old and rotten helps these pests to create an infestation.